mug-n-ai/YRoot/docs/power.md

 You don’t have to know everything in advance.
 You just need to start.

-Any action that emerges from a WHY Loop can itself be analysed with a new loop.
+Any action that emerges from a YRoot can itself be analysed with a new loop.
 That makes the framework:

 - Scalable across complexity
 - Adaptable over time
 - Naturally iterative, like real life

 :::info
-The WHY Loop doesn’t give you all the answers.
+The YRoot doesn’t give you all the answers.
 It gives you the best next question.
 :::